Note: This article has been updated to clarify Dr. Stainton's role in the independent investigation.

 The B.C. government is facing mounting criticism over its handling of a review into the Community Living BC (CLBC) home-sharing program, with opposition MLAs calling the process ѻýdeeply compromisedѻý and demanding an independent inquiry.

-Kristina Loewen, MLA for Kelowna Centre and Opposition Critic for Social Development and Poverty Reduction, raised concerns after it was revealed that Dr. Tim Staintonѻýwho is leading the reviewѻýhelped create the of CLBC and has received research funding from the agency.
+Kristina Loewen, MLA for Kelowna Centre and Opposition Critic for Social Development and Poverty Reduction, raised concerns after it was revealed that Dr. Tim Staintonѻýwho is supporting the review being conducted by Tamar Consultancyѻýhelped create the CLBC and has received research funding from the agency.

 ѻýYou donѻýt get accountability by asking the architects of a broken system to investigate their own blueprints,ѻý Loewen said in a Conservative Party media release. ѻýFlorenceѻýs death demands a real, armѻýs-length investigation, one led by independent experts with no ties to CLBC.ѻý